ramchapke/ramchapke.github.io/README.md

     <div class="container">
         <h1>Ram Chapke</h1>
         <p>Welcome to my portfolio!</p>
-        <p>Passionate and detail-oriented finance professional with an MBA in Finance, specializing in accounting, taxation, and financial analysis.
+        <p><strong>Passionate and detail-oriented finance professional with an MBA in Finance, specializing in accounting, taxation, and financial analysis.
 With hands-on experience in managing financial statements, budgeting, and compliance, I bring expertise in optimizing financial processes and driving business growth.
 Committed to accuracy and strategic financial planning, I thrive in dynamic environments that require analytical thinking and problem-solving..</p>
          <h3>Professional Experience</h3>
          <ul>
              <li>Datafortune Software Solution</li>